 Everyone In Arizona Must Visit This Epic Hot Spring As Soon As Possible

-If you want to hike to this hot spring, check out the National Park Service website, which has a map and description on how to get there.
-We also recommend planning your trip before the temperatures start getting too hot.
-Spring and fall are great times of the year to enjoy the hot spring, plus if you go on a weekday, you can enjoy a quiet soaking experience.
+If you want to hike to this hot spring, check out the National Park Service website, which has a map and description of how to get there.
+We also recommend planning your trip before the temperatures get too hot; spring and fall are great times of year to enjoy the hot springs, plus, if you go on a weekday, you can enjoy a quieter soaking experience.

-If you’ve visited this hot spring before, be sure to let us know your experience!
-Otherwise share your favorite hot spring with your fellow Arizonans by leaving a comment here or on our Facebook fan page.
+If you’ve visited this hot spring before, be sure to let us know about your experience!
+Otherwise, share your favorite hot spring with your fellow Arizonans by leaving a comment here or on our Facebook fan page.

 What are some of the most beautiful hikes in Arizona?

 The Copper State is home to literally thousands of awe-inspiring hiking trails that range in difficulty from beginner-friendly to advanced-only.
 They’re all absolutely breathtaking, but some do stick out as being among the most beautiful the state has to offer.
 For example, West Fork Trail, near Sedona, is not just one of the best hikes in Arizona; it’s also commonly agreed upon as one of the best in the country.
 It’s breathtaking, and you will absolutely have to bring your camera along.
 Bright Angel Trail, up near the Grand Canyon, is absolutely incredible as well.
 Looking for more ideas for your next hiking excursion?
 Check this list out for some inspiration!